Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: Unsplash.com

 Not the granite.
 Not the backsplash.
-The stuff on top of it.
+The stuff on top.

-A cluttered counter with a toaster, a knife block, a fruit bowl, a stack of mail, three water bottles, and a medication organizer tells visitors the kitchen is a storage surface, not a workspace.
+A toaster, a knife block, a fruit bowl, a mail pile, three water bottles, and a pill organizer tell visitors the kitchen is a storage surface, not a workspace.

 10. Your Bathroom, Specifically the Toilet Zone

-Nobody will tell you this to your face.
+Nobody will ever say this to your face.

-But the area around and behind your toilet is the single most scrutinized square footage in any home visit.
-The base of the toilet where caulk meets tile.
-The wall directly behind the tank.
-The small gap between the toilet and the vanity where dust and hair collect.
+The area around and behind your toilet is the most scrutinized square footage in any home visit.
+Where the caulk meets the tile.
+The wall behind the tank.
+The gap between toilet and vanity where dust and hair collect.

-Guests who use your bathroom spend 30 to 90 seconds in a small enclosed space with nothing to look at except surfaces.
-They notice everything, and they tell no one.
+A guest in your bathroom spends 30 to 90 seconds in a small locked room with nothing to look at except surfaces.
+They notice everything.
+They tell no one.
+And the towels two feet away are next on the stand.

 11. Towel Quality and How They Hang

-Thin, stiff towels draped over a bar read differently than fluffy, folded towels on a shelf.
+Thin, stiff towels slung over a bar read one way.
+Thick, folded towels on a shelf read another.

-This one is pure texture psychology.
-The brain associates thick, soft textiles with comfort and investment.
-Scratchy, faded towels with fraying edges signal something the guest might not even articulate, but it shifts their overall sense of the home.
+This is pure texture psychology.
+The brain ties plush textiles to comfort and investment.
+Scratchy, faded towels with fraying edges shift a guest’s whole sense of the home, even if they could never tell you why.

-A full set of matching bath towels costs $40 to $80.
-Per square inch of impression, that might be the highest-value swap in the house.
+A full set of matching bath towels runs $40 to $80, less than you’d spend on a grandkid’s birthday.
+Per square inch of impression, it might be the highest-value swap in the house.

 12. Light Switch Plates and Outlet Covers